VisarBuza/OpenWorld/README.md

 [3.1]() - The eagle flies in the air space and has some fluctuation on altitude bus mostly circles in the xOz plane.
 There is somewhat of a collision detection, the objects cannot go throught ground, they are all pulled by the gravity and locked at terrain height.

 ## Future Work

+Use the normal maps for producing more realistic scenes.

 There is te AI class from Assignment 2 which uses A* searching algorithm which works perfectly with the ghosts in assignment 2.
 I did not have time to use that in the exam.
 But i want to use that so deers can use that algorithm to move around the map and go after some food around the map.